-To give the Carter energy package of 1977 its due, the plan was tough and comprehensive.
-It represented a good start.
-The plan was so good it was dismantled in the Senate, and what came out of conference committee late in 1978 was a grey version.
-Supporters of a bold energy package were caught overconfident.
+To give the Carter energy package of 1977 its due, the proposals were tough and comprehensive.
+A good place to start.
+The plan was so good it was dismantled in the Senate, and what came out of a conference committee late in 1978 was a grey version.
+(Now if I had been in the Senate back then . . . it probably would have sunk much the same.)
+Its supporters were caught over-confident.
 They were engulfed by opposition lobbies.